rustworthy/realworld-axum-react/frontend/README.md

-# React-powered frontend of `realworld-rocket-react` app
+# React-powered frontend of `realworld-axum-react` app

 1. To start application run `npm install` in `frontend` folder